-Terpenes are fragrant molecules that emanate from all types of plants.
+Terpenes are fragrant oils that emanate from all types of plants.
 Cannabis contains a wide variety of terpenes that vary from strain to strain.
 The combination of several major and many more minor terpenes gives each strain a unique fragrance fingerprint.

 Beyond just providing a scent to cannabis, these terpenes have been proven to provide additional medicinal and therapeutic properties independent, yet complementary to cannabinoids.
 These compounds can be used for things like improving sleep and helping along with the absorption of other terpenes and cannabinoids.

 These molecules are known to interact with the naturally occurring phytocannabinoids we discussed above.
 Ingesting these chemicals together creates synergistic therapeutic effects that would not exist independently.
 This synergy is referred to as the cannabis entourage effect.

 When talk of the compounds in cannabis arrises, an often overlooked component is rarely discussed: flavonoids.
 Though often passed by, these compounds account for up to 10% of the known chemical compounds in the cannabis plant.
 Unlike cannabinoids, yet similar to terpenes, the majority of these compounds are not unique to cannabis.
 Flavonoids are found throughout nature in flowers, fruits, and vegetables.
 There is a select group called cannaflavins however that are unique to cannabis.